Updated: Feb 13

 Develop adequate fruits to entice seed dispersers.

 One of my favorite summertime birds is the hummingbird.
-It is a fantastic pollinator and it always makes me joyful to see them.
-I prefer to use plants to attract hummingbirds, rather than to put out the typical sugar water.
+These small birds are fantastic pollinators and it always makes me joyful to see them.
+I prefer to use plants to attract hummingbirds rather than to put out the typical sugar water.